charleennewland/blog/operational_excellence_pt1.md

 >[Charleen Newland](http://newlandcharleen.com/)<br/>
 >*August 9th, 2023*<br/>

 >*Reading Time: 3 mins*

 ![wepik-export-20230729004728u9hJ](https://github.com/charleennewland/blog/assets/138404574/5350b323-97c0-4baf-9934-cc8565262ac3)

 In my last [blog post](https://github.com/charleennewland/blog/blob/post02/process_improvement_failures.md), we had a look at themes underlying process improvement failures.
 In this blog post, I want to zoom in on the opportunities process improvement failures present for a potential continuous improvement framework.

 Before we get into methodologies, models and techniques, I have to clarify the definitions of continuous improvement and operational excellence.
 These terms are sometimes used interchangeably in the business world; while there is a close association between the two, they are in fact two different things.
-In this blog post, we will focus on the definition of continuous improvement, and the next blog} post will focus on operational excellence.
+In this blog post, we will focus on the definition of continuous improvement, and the next blog post will focus on operational excellence.

 #### What is Continuous Improvement?
 There are several definitions for continuous improvement in academic writing.
 Although there are similarities between these definitions, they all emphasise a different point of view.